 Can I get refunds if my filing is rejected?

 No. State filing fees are non-refundable, so errors mean paying the $200 again.
+Expedited processing fees are also non-refundable even if your documents are deficient, according to the NY DOS.
 Double-check names, signatures, and county selection before submitting.